dullroar/ten-steps-to-linux-survival/README.md

 This is b.
 ```

 So, that makes sense.
-We had an original file `b` and created two hard links to it, `B` and `d/b`.
-When we edit `b` by placing "This is b." in it, we see that it has the same contents no matter how we access it, because it is pointing to the same inode.
+We created an original file `b` by placing "This is b." in it, and then created two hard links to it, `B` and `d/b`.
+We see that it has the same contents no matter how we access it, because it is pointing to the same inode.

 Can you guess how many `rm` commands it will take to delete the file containing "This is b."?